griptape-ai/griptape/docs/griptape-framework/structures/config.md

 #### Anthropic

-The [Anthropic Structure Config](../../reference/griptape/config/anthropic_driver_config.md) provides default Drivers for Anthropic's APIs.
+The [Anthropic Driver Config](../../reference/griptape/config/anthropic_driver_config.md) provides default Drivers for Anthropic's APIs.

 !!! info
     Anthropic does not provide an embeddings API which means you will need to use another service for embeddings.
-    The `AnthropicStructureConfig` defaults to using `VoyageAiEmbeddingDriver` which integrates with [VoyageAI](https://www.voyageai.com/), the service used in Anthropic's [embeddings documentation](https://docs.anthropic.com/claude/docs/embeddings).
+    The `AnthropicDriverConfig` defaults to using `VoyageAiEmbeddingDriver` which integrates with [VoyageAI](https://www.voyageai.com/), the service used in Anthropic's [embeddings documentation](https://docs.anthropic.com/claude/docs/embeddings).
     To override the default embedding driver, see: [Override Default Structure Embedding Driver](../drivers/embedding-drivers.md#override-default-structure-embedding-driver).

 ```python